Protocols for Packet Quantum Network Intercommunication: Transport Layer: Quantum Transmission Control Protocol

+Observation 2: We can always assume that the input state is a pure state by adding ancilla qubits.
+Then, we observe that the decoding operator can still correct errors even after postselection as follows: for any $\sigma$ such that $Supp(\sigma)\subset Supp(\mathcal{N}\circ\mathcal{E}(\op{\psi}{\psi}))$, we always have

+Combining these two observations, we know that the postselection of a new packet does not effect the quantum secret sharing scheme; the joint state between the sender and receiver still has its support lie in the code space such that the recovering operation for the packet loss still works.

+{ Remark: our retransmission protocol is actually a reconstruction protocol so that the quantum package can be reconstructed at the receiver by iteratively using the recovery operation of a secret-sharing scheme. }

+Let us estimate the number of shares need to be sent.
+For simplicity we assume that the probability that a share gets lost in transmission is $p$ during a period of time.
+This can be modeled as a simple absorbing Markov chain with three states $\{0,1,2\}$, where state $i$ denotes the status of $i$-consecutive successful transmission, and a transition matrix

+One can show that the expected number of total shares required to send one quantum message is $\displaystyle \frac{2-p}{(1-p)^2}$.
+It can be checked that when $p<0.5$, no more than ten shares are required to send one quantum message.
+When $p$ gets larger than $0.8$, the required number grows quickly.

-In a less noisy channel, one can make sure that this scheme always succeeds within finite steps.
-However, a potential problem here is that the storage of Host B for this single message is not unbounded.
-Although Host B may need an unbounded classical data structure to maintain the status of the transmission, he has only four types of possible status: \begin{itemize} \item B is {waiting for some} $A_2^{(i)}$ since {the previous} $A_2^{(i-1)}$ {is not received or valid}; \item $A_2^{(i)}$ is received, and B is waiting for $A_3^{(i)}$; \item $A_2^{(i)}$ {is received, but the corresponding} $A_3^{(i)}$ {is not valid}; \item $A_2$ and $A_3$ {are both validly received}. \end{itemize} The Pseudo acknowledgement number and Pseudo Window of the qTCP packet are used for the acknowledgement of the status of Host B.
+In a less noisy channel, one can guarantee that this scheme succeeds within a finite number of steps.
+However, a potential problem here is that the storage of a receiver for this quantum message is not unbounded.
+Although Host B may need an unbounded classical data structure to maintain the status of transmission, he has only four types of possible status: \begin{itemize} \item B is {waiting for some} $A_2^{(i)}$ since {the previous} $A_2^{(i-1)}$ {is not received or valid}; \item $A_2^{(i)}$ is received, and B is waiting for $A_3^{(i)}$; \item $A_2^{(i)}$ {is received, but the corresponding} $A_3^{(i)}$ {is not valid}; \item $A_2$ and $A_3$ {are both validly received}. \end{itemize} The Pseudo acknowledgment number and Pseudo Window of the qTCP packet are used for the acknowledgment of the status of Host B.

-Now we give the construction of our qTCP packet as follows.
-For any register $A$ with $n$ qubits, Host A first applies a check unitary $U_f$ to $A$ and ends with $n+k$ qubits as previously discussed in the qUDP part. \begin{enumerate} \item Use the $(2,3)$ threshold scheme to obtain $3(n+k)$ qubits $A_1A_2A_3$. \item Ask the Network Layer for EPRs, perform Bell measurements, and record the outcome $s$. \item Construct a classical TCP packet for $s$ and send it. \end{enumerate} By carefully choosing $n$ and $k$, we can ensure that $s$ can be put in one TCP packet.